TaliaEdwards11/background_manager_cmpe320/READ_ME.txt

 Change your backgrounds and generate them based on your interests, holidays and the current weather!

-Enusre you have the following installed: python3 pip install Pillow pip install requests
+Ensure you have the following installed: python3 pip install Pillow pip install requests